frederic-perez/AmE-dictionary/data/dictionary.md

 __beguiling__ _adj_ :two::hammer: _The Artist has an utterly beguiling purity._
 __behemoth__ _n_ :five: (behemoths) __1__ A huge or monstrous creature. __2__ Something enormous, especially a large and powerful organization.
 __behest__ _n_ :five::dart: A person's orders or command. _They had assembled at his behest._ _Syn_ Instruction, bidding, request
+__behind the eight ball__ If someone or something is behind the eight ball, they are in trouble or in a difficult situation.
+If a child doesn't get the basics in primary school, they are way behind the eight ball.
 __behold__ :two::hammer: _The wedding ceremony was a joy to behold._
 __beholden__ _adj_ :eight: Owing thanks or having a duty to someone in return for help or a service. _Syn_ indebted, obligated, under an obligation, obliged, bound _I don't like to be beholden to anybody._
 __beholder__ :two::hammer: _Beauty is in the eye of the beholder._